Video report by ITV News Correspondent Martha Fairlie

 Foreign Secretary Jeremy Hunt described the incident as "hugely concerning".

 In a tweet he said the UK is in contact with Dutch authorities, "urgently seeking further information".

 On Monday heavily armored anti-terror officers surrounded an apartment block close to the scene of the deadly shooting.

 Surveillance along Germany's border with Netherlands has increased according to police reports.

-The Utrecht attack came three days after 50 people were killed when an immigrant-hating white nationalist opened fire at two mosques in Christchurch, New Zealand during Friday prayers.
+The Utrecht attack came three days after 50 people were killed when an immigrant-hating white nationalist opened fire at two mosques in Christchurch, during Friday prayers.
 There was no immediate indication of any link between the two events.